wagner89/CSSTalk/README.md

 Every developer doing front end work is familiar with the notion of Z-index, a property you can set to define in what order elements stack on on top of the other - in terms of depth.
 So, a small Z-index is at the bottom (or farthest from the user), and a large Z-index is at the top (or closer to the user).

-The following examples attempt to illustrate the twist that CSS puts on this simple notion, by introducing **stacking contexts**.
+The following example attempt to illustrate the twist that CSS puts on this simple notion, by introducing **stacking contexts**: https://jsfiddle.net/wagner89/uws5kmhc/1/

-...

 To explain the above: inn CSS, we distinguish between any number of stacking contexts, which can each be seen as a separate container as far as Z-index is concerned.
 If you have three boxes in the root of your page, and want to order them in a specific way, but then again each of them have three boxes as children, which also need a specific ordering, stacking contexts help you out: you can have one for the three initial boxes (this, incidentally, will be your **root** stacking context, since it's the bottom most on your page), and you can define a separate, so called **local** stacking context for each of the three boxes, to order their content as you please, but independently of the ordering of the initial boxes.